McVeigh v. Cohen: Background

-Timothy R. McVeigh (no relation to convicted domestic terrorist Timothy McVeigh) entered the Navy at the age of 18 around 1980 and earned four Good Conduct Medals and the Navy Commendation Medal.
-His performance review in 1997 described him as "an outstanding role model" and the "embodiment of Navy core values".
+Timothy R. McVeigh (no relation to convicted domestic terrorist Timothy James McVeigh) entered the Navy at the age of 18 around 1980 and earned four Good Conduct Medals and the Navy Commendation Medal.
+His performance review in 1997 described him as an "outstanding role model" and an "embodiment of Navy core values."
 By that time he had reached the rank of Senior Chief Petty Officer.

-In September 1997, while based in Honolulu and serving on the nuclear submarine USS Chicago (SSN-721), McVeigh sent email messages from his America Online (AOL) account that used the screen name "boysrch" and the signature "Tim" when communicating with Helen Hajny, a civilian working as a volunteer Ombudsman.
+In September 1997, while based in Honolulu and serving on the nuclear submarine USS Chicago, McVeigh sent email messages from his America Online (AOL) account that used the screen name "boysrch" and the signature "Tim" when communicating with Helen Hajny, a civilian working as a volunteer Ombudsman.
 The AOL user directory identified the marital status of the owner of that AOL account as "gay".
 Naval authorities suspected that the "boysrch" handle on AOL was being used by McVeigh and constituted an announcement of his homosexuality.
 A Navy paralegal, misrepresenting himself, obtained confirmation from AOL by telephone that the account belonged to McVeigh.
 The Navy initiated an administrative discharge on the basis of his "homosexual conduct, as evidenced by your statement that you are homosexual."
 A Navy disciplinary board held a hearing at which McVeigh acknowledged he had authored the email messages using the "boysrch" account and presented evidence of prior relationships with women.
-They concluded that by a preponderance of the evidence McVeigh had engaged in "homosexual conduct".
+They concluded that by a preponderance of the evidence McVeigh had engaged in "homosexual conduct" that was grounds for a dishonorable discharge under the then-current DADT policy.

-With his discharge scheduled for January 16, 1998, McVeigh, represented by Proskauer Rose, filed suit in U.S. District Court for the District of Columbia seeking a preliminary injunction to bar his discharge.
+With his discharge scheduled for January 16, 1998, McVeigh, represented by Proskauer Rose, filed suit in the district court for the District of Columbia seeking a preliminary injunction to bar his discharge.
 His suit named Secretary of Defense William S. Cohen as principal defendant.
-At stake in addition to his job and income were the pension, health and life insurance, and other benefits when stepping down from the Navy honorably, as he expected to soon retire after 20 years of service.
+At stake in addition to McVeigh's job and income were the pension, health and life insurance, and other benefits given when a service member steps down from the Navy honorably, because he expected to soon retire after 20 years of service.
 The Navy, after first resisting, acceded to the court's request to delay the discharge until January 27.